 Based on a recent survey led by a group of National University of Singapore (NUS) alumni, Singapore households generated an additional 1,334 tons of plastic waste during the two-month circuit breaker period – equivalent to the weight of 92 double-decker buses.

-So what can you do to tackle plastic pollution?
+So what can you do to tackle plastic pollution in Singapore?

 Other stories you might like